 It is further anticipated that the technology afforded by such smart devices (which has been developed by MSC’s partner, TRAXENS) will also in due course facilitate easier and quicker pre-customs clearance.

 Whilst the device is restricted to dry cargo containers, it does reflect the potential which smart technology can have in detecting and preventing a reoccurrence of the events leading up to the explosion of the cargo of DiVinylBenzene (DVB) on board the MSC FLAMINIA.

 It further illustrates how successful implementation of Industry 4.0 advances can streamline the logistics of moving a container from point A to point B, and in so doing enhance supply chain management for shippers and receivers by improving efficiency, safety and predictability.
 The CEO of the MSC Group has indicated that he believes that real-time tracking of containers is the future of the shipping industry.
 Maersk and IBM’s Tradelens have similarly recognised the advantages to be gained in adopting blockchain technology to improve information and visibility throughout the supply chain.

 Whilst there are no doubt cost implications in implementation of such smart technologies, it is hoped that the industry will remain cognisant of the advantages to be gained, which may ultimately render a company not only technologically savvy and ‘smart’, but also financially competitive, and able to avoid, or at the very least minimise, the costly exercise of litigation.

-Pauline is a Partner in Shipping & Logistics at Shepstone & Wylie’s Cape Town office.
-Pauline specializes in maritime law, and practices both “wet” and “dry” work relating to admiralty litigation, including the enforcement of maritime claims in South Africa, judicial sales and matters consequent to casualties (including access to and preservation of evidence).
+Pauline is a partner in shipping and logistics at Shepstone & Wylie’s Cape Town office.
+Pauline specialises in maritime law, and practises both “wet” and “dry” work relating to admiralty litigation, including the enforcement of maritime claims in South Africa, judicial sales and matters consequent to casualties (including access to and preservation of evidence).